loredaemon/loredaemon/README.md

 ## 🧠 What I Actually Do (Right Now)

+- 🛠️ Currently working as a low-level IT technician – yes, I deal with VLANs and trunk ports, but mostly I'm summoned to install Teams and tame possessed network printers.
 - 🧷 Preparing for **CCNA** – subnetting, spanning trees, and existential dread
 - 🧪 Studying with **Hack The Box Academy** – breaking things legally, I promise
 - 🐧 Using **Linux** because it makes me feel powerful (and confused)
 - 🍏 Using **macOS** because sometimes I like nice things
-- 🎸 Tinkering with gear
+- 🎸 Tinkering with gear and **electric guitars**, because tech doesn’t always live in cables

 ---